Connect with us

 Florida already prohibits state pension money from being invested in funds that advance ESG policies.
 Gov. Ron DeSantis has taken executive action on the issue for several years.
 Last year, he led a coalition of 18 governors to fight the Biden-Harris ESG agenda; 25 state attorneys general also sued to block a federal ESG plan they argue could jeopardize the retirement savings of two-thirds of the U.S. population.

 The Treasury “has once again forsaken its statutory role and instead chosen to intervene on behalf of activists seeking to hijack the financial system for their political ends,” the coalition argues.
-“It is even more disappointing that the Treasury Department would use ‘national security’ as for large banks’ abuse of power to achieve those ends.”
+“It is even more disappointing that the Treasury Department would use ‘national security’ as cover for large banks’ abuse of power to achieve those ends.”

 Read More